ocaml/v2.ocaml.org/site/learn/teaching-ocaml.md

 ### In the browser

 The OCaml bytecode is reletively starightforward to convert to Javascipt.
 This allows any OCaml code to run in the browser, which is very convenient when delivering individual tutorials to a class as there's minimal set up time involved.
-Browser enviromnets can serve as good introduction to OCaml syntax and a great platform for exercise solving because they do not require any setup.

 For a quick example of OCaml in the browser, try visiting any of the following: